vorce/numo/README.md

 - Throttle of resends (checks the size of given queue, and doesn't send if the size > specified number)
 - TODO: Number of times to re-send/queue a message before handling it.
 Currently 1
 - TODO: Max size of cache
-- TODO: TTL of cache entries.
-Currently 30 min
+- TTL of cache entries.
+Default is 30min (ttl check default 1min).
+This is global for all json consumers.

 #### Web UI